vesaruntti/weather-app/README.md

 Future
 ---
-Improvements, would be associated with 5 day forecast window, more expanded view and details.
+Improvements
+- Expand 5 days forecast window and details

+Fixes
-Fixes, coordinate system from picking closest land mass location if coordinate is not valid.
+- Restrict coordinate system from picking closest land mass location if coordinate is not valid.

 ---
 API